gavincmartin/gavincmartin.com/content/project/seeker-vision/index.md

 date = 2019-05-29T12:00:00

 # Project summary to display on homepage.
 summary = "A NASA-funded machine learning project for autonomous vision-based navigation in space.
-Will fly on the Seeker CubeSat in Summer 2019."
+Flew on the Seeker CubeSat in 2019."

 # Tags: can be used for filtering projects.
 # Example: `tags = ["machine-learning", "deep-learning"]`